 This new blocking discovery was made in a new build of Windows 11 through the Insider Program, where Microsoft is now blocking applications that sidestep certain restrictions to change web browsers within the operating system.

-Users can still change their default web browser to Chrome or Firefox, but as Windows users know, this will not apply to every situation found in Windows.
 That is due to something called the “edge:// protocol,” which is a method used by Microsoft within certain elements in Windows, such as the News and Interest widgets.

-You may also like Best Free Antivirus for Windows 11
+You may also like: Best Free Antivirus for Windows 11

 Furthermore, the protocol ensures that it will only open URL links in its Edge browser.
 It is implemented within Windows Search as well.
 Additionally, it is been a controversial feature as it even circumvents a user’s default browser choice.